Financial Planning

 How rate comparisons work

 This tool compares published DTMO BAH rates across two or more duty stations for the same rank and dependency status.
-Rates shown are the monthly amounts paid to a member living in private housing at each ZIP code and do not include CONUS COLA (paid only at a small number of high-cost MHAs), OHA (paid OCONUS), or any state-specific BAH supplement.
+Rates shown are the monthly amounts paid to a member living in private housing at each ZIP code and do not include CONUS COLA (a separate county-based allowance paid only in a small number of high-cost localities) or OHA (paid at duty stations outside the United States — Alaska and Hawaii duty stations are paid BAH, not OHA).

 Rate protection applies at the current duty station only: if DTMO publishes a lower rate for your MHA in a future year, you continue to receive the prior year's rate as long as you remain at that duty station.
 Moving to a new duty station resets BAH to the current-year rate at the new MHA.